-As Non-Executive Chairman it is my duty to ensure that good standards of governance are delivered and fed down throughout the organisation.
+As Non-Executive Chair it is my duty to ensure that good standards of governance are delivered and fed down throughout the organisation.
 The Board, as a whole, looks to instil a positive culture across the Group, delivering strong values and behaviours.
 The importance of delivering the Group's objectives in a manner consistent with our values is at the forefront of the Board's thinking, as is ensuring that this culture is fed down through the Executive Management Team and throughout the business.
 The principal risks facing the business, as set out in the Annual Report, are considered by the Board, recognising that strong governance across the organisation is essential to manage the risks and challenges that the Group faces.

-2021 was a challenging year, characterised by increased volatility in commodity prices and rising inflation combined with the continuing impact of the global pandemic.
-The Group was further impacted by the sudden and unexpected death of its founder and Executive Chairman, Bruce Dingwall, CBE.
-The Group has performed well throughout, safely maintaining operations and production.
-The solid framework that Management has built over the last few years has helped the business continue to develop during a period of considerable uncertainty.
-The Board has continued to work effectively through this challenging period, increasing the number of ad hoc engagements to ensure that the strategy can continue to be delivered and goals met, whilst ensuring the risks are monitored and a culture of support and safety is provided to all stakeholders, including employees, suppliers and the wider environment in which the business operates.
-To emphasise the criticality of the HSSE and ESG functions with the Company, the Board appointed Kaat Van Hecke as the Board Champion to directly oversee the governance in these areas.
+In 2023 the Board has continued to work effectively to ensure that the strategy can continue to be delivered and goals met, whilst ensuring the risks are monitored and a culture of support and safety is provided to all stakeholders, including employees, suppliers and the wider environment in which the business operates.
+To emphasise the criticality of the HSSE and ESG functions within the Company, Kaat Van Hecke is the Board Champion to directly oversee the governance in these areas.

-As the Group builds the next phase of development for the business, as Non-Executive Chairman, I will work with the Board to cement the existing values that are in place and ensure that good corporate governance and strong principles continue to be present throughout the organisation, for the benefit of all stakeholders.
+As the Group builds the next phase of development for the business, as Non-Executive Chair, I will work with the Board to cement the existing values that are in place and ensure that good corporate governance and strong principles continue to be present throughout the organisation, for the benefit of all stakeholders.

-Nicholas Clayton Non-Executive Chairman
+Nicholas Clayton Non-Executive Chair